RustFields/rustfields.github.io/domain-analysis/domain-problem-analysis.md

 6. **Should we start by implementing Aggregate Computing in Rust?**
 > My advice is to start from the minimal part of the ScaFi core: the VM.
 Write this VM in Rust and then, split the team in two group.
 One group will approach the problem top-down and the other bottom-up.
 At one point you eventually converge (hopefully) and this is where you draw the line.
 > By top-down I mean writing in Scala 3 the high level API.
-> Buttom-up i mean extending the minimal core by adding other components in Rust.
+> Buttom-up I mean extending the minimal core by adding other components in Rust.

 7. **Is the ScaFi core tested?**
 > Yes, there are some tests.
-However if you can expand this test suit during this work, we will be pleased.
+However, if you can expand this test suit during this work, we will be pleased.

-8. **What can an user do with our software?**
+8. **What can a user do with our software?**
 > The typical user of our application is a developer.
 He should be able to define an Aggregate Program using the default constructs of our language.
 This program should be run by what we call a RoundVM: a virtual machine that simulate the computation in each device.
 > He could also define other things like the device network, but this is outside your project's scope.